 Different PCIe Slot Sizes and Their Uses

-There are typically 3 PCIe slot sizes found on almost all commercial motherboards:
+There are typically two PCIe slot sizes found on almost all commercial motherboards:

 - x1: This offers only a single PCIe lane.
 It is suitable for weaker and smaller cards like a WiFi card or a sound card.

-- x16: This is the largest slot found on the motherboard and also the most confusing to understand:
+- x16: This is the largest slot found on a motherboard and also the most confusing to understand.
+More on this below.

 The Curious Case of the x16 Slot

 Many time you will find an x16 slot wired to only x8 or even just x4 lanes!
 Always refer to the specsheet to understand the true lane count of the slot.

 If you only have a single x16 slot on your motherboard, then this will almost definitely have 16 PCIe lanes coming directly from the CPU.